tommymonte/morseCode_STM32L496VETx/README.md

 3. The Morse code is:
    - Displayed in text format on the terminal.
    - Transmitted using the **VirtLab board’s LEDs** (short blinks for dots, long blinks for dashes).
+4. The firmware is implemented using **FreeRTOS**, allowing concurrent task management for handling user input, Morse code conversion, and LED signaling efficiently.

 ## Installation & Usage
 1. **Flash the Firmware**